 Ideally, Windows PE operates in the following order:

+Now, you know all about windows PE and can make good use of it while installing windows.
 It might seem a little complicated at first, but after a while, you can easily get familiar with the functioning of Windows PE.
-Even though it has a dedicated Windows Recovery Environment, you can take the assistance of a third-party tool like Recoverit to get desired results.
+Even though it has a dedicated Windows Recovery Environment, you can use a third-party tool like Recoverit to get desired results.

-The advanced version of Recoverit for Windows supports Windows PE and can be used to recover your lost and deleted data files pretty easily.
-Having an easy to use interface, it is compatible with all the major versions of Windows and provides a complete support with Windows PE.
-Simply burn a bootable disk, run the recovery tool and retrieve your lost content without any trouble.
+The advanced version of Recoverit for Windows supports Windows PE and can be used to recover you're lost and deleted data files pretty easily.
+Having an easy-to-use interface, it is compatible with all the major versions of Windows and provides complete support with Windows PE.
+Simply burn a bootable disk, run the recovery tool, and retrieves your lost content without any trouble.